martinakraus/angular-workshop/Testing/Task_3/Component_Mock_Dependency.md

 - Configure the mock returning one Book when method `getAll` ist called.
 - You need to import the `RouterTestingModule` in order to have the component created
 - You need to decklare all dependencies (ChildComponents and FilterPipes) inside you TestingModule
-- Assert that one book is rendered in the template.
+- Assert that three books are emited through the `books$` Observable.

 ## Hints